 - 1. Allow for position of comfort (sit or stand, sternal helps with gravity). - 2.
 Secure canine with leash/rope. - 3.
 Avoid putting hands in canine's mouth (serious injury to clinician can occur). - 4.
 Attempt Heimlich maneuver (avoid if sharp object involved). - "Bear hug" or lay canine on side and place fist just below sternum or behind ribs. - Five (5) quick and upward abdominal thrusts followed by airway check. - If not successful, repeat 1 2 times. - 5.
-Palpate throat/trachea -you may be able to dislodge a supraglottic foreign body cephalad out of the pharynx. - Palpate the object at the supraglottic region (ventral mandible). - From caudal aspect of object, squeeze/push cranially. - Two-handed with both thumbs, or - o Single-handed with thumb and index or middle finger.
+Palpate throat/trachea -you may be able to dislodge a supraglottic foreign body cephalad out of the pharynx. - Palpate the object at the supraglottic region (ventral mandible). - From caudal aspect of object, squeeze/push cranially. - Two-handed with both thumbs.or - Single-handed with thumb and index or middle finger.

-7.6 Operational K9 Airway Obstruction
+7.5 Operational K9 Airway Obstruction

-This prerequisite protocol is only to be used by EMS Units and their affiliated providers who are authorized by the NH Bureau of EMS.
+This prerequisite protocol is only to be used by EMS Units and their affiliated providers who are authorized by FSTEMS.